30+ companies with significant volunteer programs22 min read

 - Promoting wellbeing, mental and physical health

-BENEFITS FOR COMMUNITY (individual, group of people or non-profit organizations)
+For community (individuals, group of people or non-profit organizations)

 - Improving project delivery